JonathanC13/whitebox/README.md

 ## End remark

-    All in all, I'm happy with what we accomplished in this course and thankful to my teammates.
+    All in all, I'm happy with what we accomplished in this course and I'm thankful to my teammates.

     Calvin Neethling
     Hooseon Yim